-Jaime Milan, Associate Digital Editor
+Jaime Milan, Digital Editor, News & Lifestyle

 Jaime is an avid home cook and proud mama to an American Eskimo Dog named Grits.
 She loves long walks through Trader Joe's, tackling home projects with her husband, reading and traveling whenever she can.
 She will also find any excuse to throw a party (especially if it involves good wine and great company).